Categories: Off-topic

 As noted in the section on alphabets, numbers are written in the same was as in English.

-However there are two quite separate ways of speaking numbers: the “native korean” way and the “sino-korean” way.
+However there are two quite separate ways of speaking numbers: the “native Korean” way and the “sino-korean” way.
 And as in English, it is possible to write down numbers using the spoken form (equivalent to writing “twenty-four” instead of “24”).

 The native Korean way is, like English, a little quirkier.
 There are words for 1..10, and then specific words for 20, 30, 40, 50, etc. Values such as 23 are (logically) the word for 20 and the word for 3.